eth0net/CropStats/README.md

 Let me know if there are any bugs or requests, I'll happily do my best to fix them up!

 Please try resetting rocketman cache before reporting issues!

-MIT License | Open to contributions and suggestions!